sap-tutorials/sap-build-process-automation/tutorials/spa-custom-variables/spa-custom-variables.md

 ### Process description

 For your company, you need to design the process to submit innovation ideas by the employees.
 The process should by triggered by the employee who fill out the form.
-Then CFO would like it to be divided to CAPEX and OPEX categories, so two different councils can process the ideas and decide whether to provide an approval.
-If the innovation idea requires additional information, the council will send it back to the requestor.
+Then CFO would like it to be divided to CAPEX and `OPEX` categories, so two different councils can process the ideas and decide whether to provide an approval.
+If the innovation idea requires additional information, the council will send it back to the requester.
 In case the process will be approved by the council, the CFO will received the case for the final approval.
-The requestor must receive an email with the council or CFO decision.
+The requester must receive an email with the council or CFO decision.

 ### Create the project